Email FacebookTwitterMenu burgerClose thin

 What Is a Joint Brokerage Account?

-If you and another party or parties want to open a brokerage account together, you can do it as a non-retirement account.
+If you and another party or parties want to open a brokerage account together, you can do so as a non-retirement account.
 Traditional retirement accounts like 401(k)s and individual retirement accounts (IRAs) do not allow joint ownership of brokerage accounts.

 Types of Joint Brokerage Accounts

-A young couple discusses whether to open a joint brokerage account
+A young couple discusses whether to open a joint brokerage account.

 • Joint tenants with rights of survivorship.
 This type of joint brokerage account has the provision that if one owner dies, the other gets the money in the account in its entirety.
 During both owners’ lifetimes, they both have full ownership of the assets in the account.